arhankundu99/Important-Algo-and-Data-structures/README.md

 # Important Algo and Data structures
-This repository contains MY solutions to important problems from leetcode, codechef, codeforces, Interviewbit and Hackerearth. <br/>
+This repository contains MY solutions to important problems from leetcode, codechef, codeforces, Interviewbit and Hackerearth in Java. <br/>